 Exeter EX1 1BB, United Kingdom

 Historic Exeter is home to more than just one mechanical clock.
 Most notable is the astronomical clock of the Romanesque-styled Exeter Cathedral.
-But then again, there’s also Matthew Miller Clock of Church of St/ Mary’s Steps.
+But then again, there’s also the Matthew Miller Clock of the Church of St/ Mary’s Steps.
 At the top of each hour, you can see the automatons come alive from this ancient clock.
 Matthew the Miller bows as each bell is rung, with his two sons on either side.

 Historic City Center